gradle/gradle/design-docs/play-support.md

     - Changing/adding/removing a source file in dependent sub-project in a multi-project build triggers a build for another sub-project (f.e. in gradle source "gradle --watch :core:classes" would rebuild if a source file in model-groovy was changed).
     - Changing/adding/removing a source file in an independent sub-project in a multi-project build should not trigger a build.

+#### Open Issues

+- Enforce 'quiet' period, so we do not rebuild immediately on the first change.
+- Does a new directory being added to an @InputDirectory input trigger a rebuild? (e.g. `mkdir src/main/java/newDir`)
+- Does an @InputFile that is a directory being removed/added trigger a rebuild?
+- How are symlinks being dealt with
+- How are we dealing with @InputDirectory where the value is something like `zipTree`
+- Given tasks A <- B <- C, if B fails and the inputs to C change, should a build be triggered?

 ### Story: Continuous Gradle mode rebuilds if an input file is modified by the user while a build is running

 - All files in the project build directory will be ignored in watching.
 This simplifies the implementation of the story since task input/output analysis isn't strictly required when we ignore file changes in the build directory.